neuza-git/lifx-dash/README.md

 # This code allow you to use your amazon dash buttons to toggle the power of your lifx

-## Detect your Amazon Dash boutton mac addresses
+## Detect your Amazon Dash boutton mac addresses (you can also try via your router web interface)
 Make sure that you have configured your button with the amazon application but not yet selected any product so it can detect the button and you don't end up buying anything

 Also they'll tends to spam your phone if you haven't linked any product, so make sure to disable some notification on their app ;)